zhewuzhou/demo-focused-modules/modules/asg/README.md

-# Auto Scaling Group with Rolling Deploy
+# auto scaling group with rolling update and scale out/in policies